 Key Takeaways

-- Core idea: High rise buildings are tall multi-story structures where height changes the importance of lateral loads, vertical transportation, fire safety, and serviceability.
+- Core idea: High rise buildings are tall multi-story structures where height changes the importance of lateral loads, vertical transportation, fire safety, foundations, and serviceability.

-- Engineering use: Structural engineers design high rises as complete load-resisting systems, not as isolated beams, columns, walls, or foundations.
+- Engineering use: Structural engineers design high rises as complete load-resisting systems, not as isolated beams, columns, walls, slabs, or foundations.

-- Practical check: A high rise can be strong enough but still perform poorly if drift, acceleration, façade movement, elevator coordination, or settlement is not controlled.
+- Practical check: A high rise can be strong enough but still perform poorly if drift, acceleration, façade movement, elevator coordination, vibration, or settlement is not controlled.

 Table of Contents